Marzia Briel

 Research projects

-Marzia is the Lead academic principal investigator on an interdisciplinary Accelerated Knowledge Transfer Project, funded by Innovate UK, to investigate the impact of AI data mining on Open Access Research Data in the Higher Education environment.
+Marzia was funded by Innovate UK, as the lead academic principal investigator on an interdisciplinary Accelerated Knowledge Transfer Project, to investigate the impact of AI data mining on Open Access Research Data in the Higher Education environment (2023).

 Background

-Marzia is a qualified South African Attorney specialised in Commercial Law, with career experience in the Global Financial Services industry in various Legal, Compliance and Risk Governance roles.
+Marzia is a qualified South African Attorney and Foreign Qualified Solicitor specialised in Commercial Law, with over 15 years of global legal, regulatory and governance experience in the financial services industry in various legal, compliance and systemic risk governance roles.
 In 2020, she moved into the Public Science and Engineering sector working for the Science and Technology Facilities Council in the legal, policy and governance aspects of science research data, public/private partnerships and the legal and ethical complexities of publicly funded science research.
-Her agile and cross-disciplinary experience have allowed her to identify and find solutions to emerging exploitation risks where public knowledge, goods, utilities and funds are at stake.

 Academic qualifications